RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Browse-Data.md

 ![Resizing](http://i.imgur.com/cObTIxM.png)

 Once all your columns have the desired width, you can use the "[[Save Project|Project-Files]]" feature for saving this setting for later loading.

+### Highlighting multiple columns
+To highlight a group of adjacent columns you can use the context menu that appears when you right-click on a column header.
+Put the cursor on the header of the first column and choose "Select column" from the context menu.
+Then move to the last column, hold down <kbd>Shift</kbd> and do the same.

+Another way to highlight multiple columns is to use the shortcut <kbd>Ctrl</kbd>+<kbd>Space</kbd>.
+Start by highlighting a group of cells in the data area that span the columns required.
+Then type <kbd>Ctrl</kbd>+<kbd>Space</kbd>.
+The highlight changes to whole columns.